coderliux/CodeKata/nrpcalculator/Readme.md

     Key enter as default.
 ## 2. Are operators case sensitive?
     Assumption only lowercase support.
-## 3. Can undo operand cancel clear?
+## 3. Can undo operator cancel clear?
-    No example provided, suppose not, only cancel operand.
+    No example provided, suppose not, only cancel operators and operands.
 ## 4. What should show to console if input error?
     For example, input a text string "abcd".
 Assumptions it show the position and error messages.
 ## 5. What is the position index of wrap line input when there is a insufficient?